Who Do You Do?

 Who Do You Do? was a British television comedy impressions sketch programme produced by London Weekend Television for ITV from 1972 to 1976.

 Many notable impressionists/comedians appeared on the show.
 The format was quickfire, with many items lasting only 30 seconds.
 It was revived in 1985 as Copy Cats.
-Writers of the show included Barry Cryer and Dick Vosburgh who was also the script editor.
+Writers of the show included Barry Cryer and Dick Vosburgh.
+The latter was also script editor.